What is an NZeTA, and do I need one?

 - Be in good health.
-This for Immigration NZ means unlikely to be a danger to the health of people in New Zealand, or to cost the health system or special education services a lot of money;
+This is for Immigration New Zealand to determine whether you will be unlikely to be a danger to the health of people in New Zealand, or to cost the health system or special education services a lot of money;

 - Comply with character requirements.
 You will be asked if you have a criminal conviction or if you have been deported from another country.

-- You must have at least NZD 1,000 for every month you plan to stay in the country, and you might be required to provide evidence of this on your arrival;
+- You must have at least NZD 1,000 for every month you plan to stay in the country, for which you might be required to provide evidence of this on your arrival;

-- You must have a ticket out of New Zealand within three months from your arrival.
+- You must have a ticket out of New Zealand within three months from your entry.

-If you come with your partner or family, they have to come from a visa waiver country and will be required to satisfy the same criteria stated above.
+If you come with your partner or family, they must also be from a Visa waiver country and will be required to satisfy the same criteria stated above.

 The cost of an NZeTA is currently NZD 9 if you apply using the free mobile app.
-Alternatively, you can apply through Immigration NZ’s website and this will cost NZD 12.
-When applying you will also have to pay an International Visitor Conservation and Tourism Levy, that costs NZD 35 per person.
+Alternatively, you can apply through Immigration NZ website, and this will cost NZD 12.
+When applying you will also have to pay an International Visitor Conservation and Tourism Levy, that will cost NZD 35 per person.